What is Website Optimization for SEO? Strategies and Goals

 4. Call to action:

-Call to actions should be optimized in order to clearly state what visitors need to do in order to take advantage of your offer or access the content you’ve published.
+Call to actions should be optimized in order to clearly state what visitors need to do in order to take advantage of your offer.
 Specify how long it will take them to finish the task, whether they need any inputs from them before proceeding, and whether there are any potential risks involved (like filling out a form with their personal information).

 5. Website navigation: